wp-plugins/threewp-broadcast/readme.txt

 Translated categories and tags are untested as of 2013-07-17.

 == Changelog ==

+= 2.11 20131218 =
+* New: WordPress v3.8 support.
+* New: Custom post types tab shows the available post types on the current blog.
+* New: Per Blog Taxonomies plugin is now available in the premium pack.
+* New: Permalinks plugin is now available in the premium pack.
+* Fix: Nested broadcasting changes blogs to parent blog.
+* Fix: Scripts and CSS get version numbers.

 = 2.10 20131121 =
 * New: Duplicate broadcast data check in maintenance.